On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Abstract

 \section{Abstract}

-For the Hermitian inexact Rayleigh quotient iteration (RQI), the author has established new general convergence results, independent of iterative solvers for inner linear systems.
-The theory shows that the method converges at least quadratically under a new condition, called the uniform positiveness condition, that may allow inner tolerance $\xi_k\geq 1$ at outer iteration $k$ and is fundamentally different from the condition $\xi_k\leq\xi<1$ with $\xi$ a constant not near one commonly used in literature.
-In this paper we first consider the convergence of the inexact RQI with the unpreconditioned Lanczos method for the linear systems.
-Some attractive properties are derived for the residuals of the linear systems obtained by the Lanczos method.
-Based on them and the new general convergence results, we make a more refined analysis and establish convergence results.
-It is proved that the inexact RQI with Lanczos converges quadratically provided that $\xi_k\leq\xi$ with a constant $\xi>1$, that is, the linear systems are allowed to be solved with no accuracy in the sense of solving the linear systems.
-The results are fundamentally different from the existing quadratic convergence results and have an impact on effective implementations of the method.
+For the Hermitian inexact Rayleigh quotient iteration (RQI), the author has established new local general convergence results, independent of iterative solvers for inner linear systems.
+The theory shows that the method locally converges quadratically under a new condition, called the uniform positiveness condition.
+In this paper we first consider the local convergence of the inexact RQI with the unpreconditioned Lanczos method for the linear systems.
+Some attractive properties are derived for the residuals, whose norms are $\xi_{k+1}$'s, of the linear systems obtained by the Lanczos method.
+Based on them and the new general convergence results, we make a refined analysis and establish new local convergence results.
+It is proved that the inexact RQI with Lanczos converges quadratically provided that $\xi_{k+1}\leq\xi$ with a constant $\xi\geq 1$.
+The method is guaranteed to converge linearly provided that $\xi_{k+1}$ is bounded by a small multiple of the reciprocal of the residual norm $\|r_k\|$ of the current approximate eigenpair.
+The results are fundamentally different from the existing convergence results that always require $\xi_{k+1}<1$, and they have a strong impact on effective implementations of the method.
 We extend the new theory to the inexact RQI with a tuned preconditioned Lanczos for the linear systems.
-Based on the new theory, we can design practical criteria to best control $\xi_k$ to achieve quadratic convergence and implement the method more effectively than ever before.
+Based on the new theory, we can design practical criteria to control $\xi_{k+1}$ to achieve quadratic convergence and implement the method more effectively than ever before.
 Numerical experiments confirm our theory.